jackerson/simurgh/README.md

 3) Online tutorials and the CS department

 #### Version Control
 We are using GitHub as our version control method because it is the only system that all of our teammates are familiar with.
-Our project repo is contained here, https://github.com/fasilmlalani/caffeineapp/.

 #### Development Method
 Our group is going to use the Agile methodology.